Nimo

 Important points to keep in mind

-Anaerobic respiration produces lactic acid when oxygen supply is insufficient; this yields far less energy than aerobic respiration .
+Anaerobic respiration produces lactic acid when oxygen supply is insufficient, yielding far less energy.

-Oxygen debt equals the extra oxygen required after exercise to oxidise lactic acid and restore normal conditions (HT only) .
+Oxygen debt equals the extra oxygen required post-exercise for lactic acid oxidation and normalization.

-Lactic acid diffuses into the blood and travels to the liver for conversion back to glucose (HT only) .
+Lactic acid flows into the blood for liver conversion back to glucose.

 Built with v0